 The IOW Trading Standards Service has joined forces with the Police, Fire and Rescue, Age Friendly Island and Citizens Advice Bureau to form a partnership called IWASP.
 IWASP is an acronym for Isle of Wight Against Scams Partnership.
 Under the Charter all of these organisations will work together to better protect people on the Isle of Wight from scams, doorstep crime and fraud and to support victims.
-IWASP doesn’t intend to stop there though, we hope to increase our partnership providing on-going support and information from a wide range of organisations and agencies. **During The Celebrating Age Festival (1st-7th October 2017) IWASP will have a display with information about scams and a scam bin at Ryde and Newport Libraries** Click here for our list of current scams
+IWASP doesn’t intend to stop there though, we hope to increase our partnership providing on-going support and information from a wide range of organisations and agencies.
+Click here for our list of current scams

 The Duke of Edinburgh’s Award is the world’s leading youth achievement award, supporting almost 420,000 young people every year.
 The Duke of Edinburgh scheme is starting at Brading Youth Club in October 2017.
 Volunteers are needed to train as Duke of Edinburgh Award Scheme leaders.
 All training provided.
 Gain skills, build your CV and contribute to your community.
 Join the Duke of Edinburgh Award Scheme in Brading.
 First meeting Tuesday 3rd October 2017 at Brading Youth Club.
 Ages 14 to 24.
 The adventure starts here!
 Registered Charity number: 1072490

 Our Local Offer website has been designed to help parents and carers find the right support for children with special educational needs and disabilities.
 All families need extra support from time to time.
 Knowing what is available gives you more choice and more control over what support is right for your child.
-The Isle of Wight Family Information Service also known as WightChYPS provides information and sign posting on all aspects of family life to families with children as they grow towards adulthood.
 What is the Local Offer?